 Republican U.S. Senator from Missouri

 In 2018, Josh Hawley gained national attention when he beat incumbent Democrat Claire McCaskill to become U.S. Senator from Missouri.
-A Trump-endorsed conservative populist who positions himself as a deeply religious Christian and an advocate for working-class and rural Midwesterners, Hawley is often mentioned in the same breath as Senator Tom Cotton in speculation about potential Republican candidates for the 2024 presidential election.
+He is a Trump-endorsed conservative populist who positions himself as a deeply religious Christian and an advocate for working-class and rural Midwesterners.

 A junior senator with less than half a term under his belt, Hawley is better known for his positions than his policy accomplishments.
 He has attacked the high cost of prescription drugs, inaccessible higher education, and a culture in which “billionaires become heroes” while blue collar workers struggle.
 His talking points have led commentators to draw wry comparisons between Hawley and self-professed democratic socialist Senator Bernie Sanders.